 Students who transfer from Bellevue College to colleges and universities have rights and responsibilities, as do the institutions to which they are transferring.
 View the transfer Rights and Responsibilities [PDF].

 List of One Year Transfer Courses -“Washington 45”

 In response to legislative action in 2010, the Washington State Board for Community and Technical Colleges identified a list of courses, the “Washington 45,” that will transfer from community and technical colleges to other two year and four year institutions as general education credits.
-Please note that the "Washington 45" does not replace the Direct Transfer Agreement, Associate of Science Tracks I and II or any Major Related Program agreement, nor will it guarantee admission to a four-year institution.
-It also does not lead to any certificate conferral.
-Download the following document for additional information [.docx].
+Please note that the “Washington 45” does not replace the Direct Transfer Agreement, Associate of Science Tracks I and II or any Major Related Program agreement, nor will it guarantee admission to a four-year institution.
+It also does not lead to any certificate conferral. see the SBCTC site for more information..